 Settled by immigrants for centuries, the Mission District’s multi-layered history is as colorful as its public creative spectacles.

-“The Mission” acquired its name from Spanish settlers who established the nearby Mission Dolores Church (San Francisco De Asis).
+“The Mission” was named after the nearby Mission Dolores Church (San Francisco de Asis).

 Settled By Immigrants

-In the mid-1800s, European migrants started to arrive in droves during the peak of the Gold Rush.
+In the mid-1800s, European migrants began arriving in droves during the peak of the Gold Rush.

 After the Second World War, Mexicans and Central American Immigrants reignited the second wave of Hispanic settlers.

-Because of the advent of technological advancements in nearby Silicon Valley, the ethnic population in the Mission has since been slowly pushed out by millennials and affluent tech workers.
+Because of technological advances in nearby Silicon Valley, the ethnic population in the Mission has been slowly pushed out by millennials and affluent tech workers.

 This ongoing gentrification, a perennial theme in the murals, has just accelerated over the past few years, and diversity is swiftly being chipped away.